Go FOGO

 What can go in my FOGO bin?

 It is very important to keep all plastic, aluminium, glass and anything labelled ‘biodegradable’ out of your FOGO bin.
+Simply empty out packaged food into FOGO and dispose of the packaging in the appropriate bin.

 What happens at a FOGO processing facility?